markes13/Data-Analysis-HW/HW7 (Social Analytics)/HW7 (Social Analytics).md

 # Analysis
 1. As of March 8th, 2018, CBS is by far the most "positive" new source, followed by BBC.
 There's then a large drop-off in compound sentiment score to NY Times, while Fox News and CNN follow with negative scores.
 2. A large portion of each outlet's tweets are "neutral".
 This suggests that certain tweets fall on extreme ends of the polarity spectrum and skew the overall compound score for each outlet.
 3. No two outlets have very similar sentiment scores.
-CBS has about twice as high of a compound score as BBC, who in turn has about 15 times as high of a score as NYT, while CNN is relatively negative, and Fox even moreso.
+CBS has about twice as high of a compound score as BBC, who in turn has about 15 times as high of a score as NYT, while Fox is relatively negative, and CNN even moreso (as of 3/8/2018 14:16).

 ```python